Alan Cameron of Erracht

+Background

+Born near Banavie in Lochaber in 1753, Cameron of Erracht was the eldest son of Donald Cameron of Erracht and Marjorie, daughter of MacLean of Drimmin, who was killed at the Battle of Culloden.
+It was not until he was 4 years old that he first met his father.
+Aged 16, he killed someone in a duel and as a result was forced to join volunteers proceeding to North America.

 Military career

-Born in Erracht, near Banavie in Lochaber, Cameron was the eldest son of Donald Cameron of Erracht and Marjorie, daughter of MacLean of Drimmin, who was killed at the Battle of Culloden.
-It was not until he was 4 years old that he first met his father.
-He joined the army as a volunteer and served in North America.
-At the beginning of the American Revolutionary War Cameron was captured by American colonists in 1775 and imprisoned for two years in Philadelphia in Pennsylvania.
+Described as being of "Herculean build" and bearing a "fiery but chivalrous disposition", Cameron enlisted in a Loyalist cavalry corps at the outbreak of the American Revolutionary War.
+However, he was captured by American Patriots in 1775 and held as a prisoner of war for two years in Philadelphia, Pennsylvania.
+Cameron injured himself in attempting to escape, only to be later released in exchange.
 He returned to Scotland in 1784.

-After war was declared with revolutionary France in 1793 Cameron raised the 79th Regiment of Foot and was accepted as its colonel (although his army rank still appears to be no more than major at this point).
+After war was declared with revolutionary France in 1793, Cameron raised the 79th Regiment of Foot and was accepted as its colonel (although his army rank still appears to be no more than major at this point).
+Erracht was unusual in that every other Highland regiment was raised by Clan Chiefs, while he was merely chieftain of a cadet branch (albeit a senior branch) of the Cameron clan, led by Lochiel.
+In the 1790s a rift occurred with "the rogue" Lochiel over the borrowing and evictions of Cameron lands, including Erracht, leading to a period of enmity between the two.
+Nevertheless, he would acquire great influence and respect in the glens of Lochaber.

 He commanded the regiment when it joined the forces of the Duke of York in the Flanders Campaign 1794, and during the retreat through Holland 1795.
 From 1795 to 1797 the regiment was in the West Indies and served at Martinique.
 Cameron was promoted lieutenant-colonel in 1796.
 Devastated by fever, the 79th was eventually withdrawn from the West Indies and rebuilt in Guernsey 1798.
 Cameron again served under York in the Anglo-Russian invasion of Holland in 1799.
-The 79th was in garrison in Houat in 1800, then joined Abercromby's expedition to Egypt and Minorca in 1801.
+The 79th was in garrison in Houat in 1800, then joined Sir Ralph Abercromby's expedition to Egypt and Minorca in 1801.
 A second battalion was raised in 1804.
 Cameron was confirmed as colonel of 79th Foot on 1 January 1805.
 In 1807 he led his regiment in the expedition against Copenhagen under Cathcart.